George Bentel House

-George Bentel House is a historic home located at New Harmony, Posey County, Indiana, United States.
+George Bentel House is a historic home located at New Harmony, Indiana, United States.
 It was built about 1823, and is a two-story, Harmonist brick dwelling.
 It has a wood shake gable roof.
 It is an example of the standardized, mass-produced form of Rappite built dwellings.

 It was listed on the National Register of Historic Places in 1984.
 It is located in the New Harmony Historic District.